 Etiquette – Appropriate Terminology:

-• Person First Language – the person is emphasized before the disability
+- Person-Centered Language – the individual is emphasized before the disability

 Disability Laws